FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 Users running a python environment (virtual or otherwise) need to install `cython` and `wheel`, which respectively provide C-implemented extensions for speed and a code packaging library which allows installations to run without the need for building and compiling.
 The 'wget' component will be used to obtain test files from a web address via a command line call.

-Both python modules can be installed with a single invokation of the python installation `pip` command as follows:
+Both python modules can be installed with a single invocation of the python installation `pip` command as follows:

 ```bash
 pip install cython wheel